-Studio comes with the option to generate activities directly SOAP or REST web services through the Add new service window.
+Studio comes with the option to generate activities directly from SOAP or REST web services through the Service Editor window.

 The window enables you to automatically load all the methods or endpoints in a given web service, be it REST or SOAP, as long as the provided link includes the services' definition - Swagger or WSDL.

 Once loaded you select from which endpoints or methods to automatically create activities.
-All selected items are displayed in the Activities panel, under the Namespace you provided in the Add new service window.
+All selected items are displayed in the Activities panel, under the Namespace you provided in the Service Editor window.

 It is possible to then package these libraries as a